-Whether you are living with a chronic pain condition or recovering from an injury which is causing extreme pain, the effects can impact on many different aspects of your life.
+Whether you are living with a chronic pain condition or recovering from an injury that is causing extreme pain, the effects can impact many different aspects of your life.

 Thankfully, there are things you can do to alleviate the pain and help your recovery.
 Here are 4 ways to manage chronic pain.

 If you are suffering from a chronic pain condition such as fibromyalgia, exercise probably isn't something you relish the idea of.
 If your symptoms, like many other sufferers, include severe pain to the feet, legs, and hands, you probably think that sitting or lying down will be more beneficial.

 Whilst relaxing might help, exercise is known to accelerate mood-boosting chemicals called endorphins.
 These block pain signals to your brain and can make you feel a whole lot better.
 Exercise such as running or aerobics can help relieve stress and increase muscle strength, so although you might feel fatigued and sore, it's crucial to try and push through if you can.

 Acupuncture has been part of traditional Chinese medicine for thousands of years and is said to bring the body’s energy flow back into proper balance.
 It involves the placement of very thin needles to various depths through the skin, into specific points of the body.

 According to Serenity Clinic, an acupuncturist near Charlotte, NC, 'acupuncture can be used to manage chronic pain and irritation from injuries, and the release of energy often reduces tension in the muscular and nervous system.'

 If you prefer more natural methods of pain management then this is one to try.

 Did you know that your diet can play a huge part in how bad your pain gets as well as how your body deals with it?